 If applicable to the Work, coverage shall apply to pollution liability arising out of owned and non-owned disposal sites.

-If applicable to the Work, Aircraft Liability insurance covering all owned and non-owned unmanned aircraft systems (“UAS”) or unmanned aerial vehicles (“UAV”) used in the performance of the Work, subject to a combined single limit of liability of not less than three million dollars ($3,000,000).
+If applicable to the Work, Aircraft Liability insurance covering all owned and non-owned unmanned aircraft systems (“UAS”) or unmanned aerial vehicles (“UAV”) used in the performance of the Work, subject to a combined single limit of liability of not less than three million dollars ($3,000,000) per claim.

 Appendix Sample Subcontractor Addendum